lightlace/cpp-docs.de-de/docs/atl/reference/debugging-and-error-reporting-macros.md

 ### <a name="parameters"></a>Parameter

 *funcname*<br/>
-[in] Eine Zeichenfolge, die mit dem Namen der Funktion, die nicht implementiert ist.
+in Eine Zeichenfolge, die den Namen der nicht implementierten Funktion enthält.

 ### <a name="remarks"></a>Hinweise